Amey-Thakur/BIG-DATA-ANALYTICS-AND-COMPUTATIONAL-LAB-I/README.md

 This repository is openly shared to support learning and knowledge exchange across the academic community.

 **For Students**
-Use these resources as reference materials for understanding Big Data architectures, algorithms, and preparing for examinations.
+Use these resources as reference materials for understanding Big Data architectures, data analytics algorithms, and preparing for examinations.
 All content is organized for self-paced learning.

 **For Educators**
 These materials may serve as curriculum references, lab examples, or supplementary teaching resources.
 Attribution is appreciated when utilizing content.